Syncop8/Agile88/_docs/FAQ.md

 * Pick the best fit - No need to worry about contracts, invoicing, or payments - everything is handled through the platform.
 * We aim to provide awesome people.
 Hire awesome or don't hire at all is our motto.

+For more details see [How it works for clients](how-it-works-clients.html).

 What sort of projects get posted on Agile88?
 ----------------